 What is the success rate of Everest Base Camp?

-The overall success rate of the Everest Base Camp Trek is about 95%, whereas recently, the success rate has decreased to about 90%.
-If you are trekking without the proper acclimatization, then the rate of success rate decreases to about 85%.
+The overall success rate of the Everest Base Camp Trek is approximately 95%, whereas the success rate has recently decreased to around 90%.
+If you are trekking without proper acclimatization, then the success rate decreases to about 85%.
 However, if you follow adequate acclimatization methods, then the chance of success increases to 95%.